1. Products

 Open Source Python Library for 3D CAD File Formats

-Free Python CAD library to create Parametric 3D CAD Models.
-It Create high quality CAD formats like STEP, AMF & 3MF in addition to traditional STL
+Free Python CAD library to Create Parametric 3D CAD Models.
+It Create High Quality CAD Formats like STEP, AMF & 3MF and Work with Polygon.

 Previous Next